Charities

 IT support for charities — questions we get asked

-Yes — we itemise IT spend so it can be clearly attributed to a specific grant or funding stream when required, with documentation that holds up if a funder or trustee board asks for justification.
-This is something we build into the relationship from the start rather than reconstructing after the fact when an audit request lands.
+Yes — we itemise IT spend so it can be clearly attributed to a specific grant or funding stream when required, with documentation detailed enough to hold up if a funder or trustee board asks for justification months or years later.
+This is built into the relationship from the outset rather than reconstructed after the fact when an audit request actually lands, which is usually the point at which charities discover their previous IT costs were lumped together in a way nobody can now break down convincingly.
+Given how much charity funding comes with strings attached about how it can be spent and evidenced, this is one of the more practically important differences between IT support built for charities and IT support adapted from a commercial template.

-Pricing is scoped to your actual setup and budget during the free IT Gap Analysis, the same as any other client — but because we help charities claim Microsoft's nonprofit licensing discounts, the effective cost of core software is often significantly lower than a commercial business would pay for the same tools.
+Pricing is scoped to your actual setup and budget during the free IT Gap Analysis, the same process as any other client — we don't publish a separate discounted rate card, because charity IT needs vary just as much as commercial ones do.
+Where the real saving usually comes from is the Microsoft nonprofit licensing discount we help charities claim: once that's in place, the effective cost of core software licensing is often significantly lower than a commercial business would pay for the identical tools, which changes the overall economics of the IT support relationship even though our own labour rates aren't discounted separately.

 Yes — multi-site support across a head office and outreach locations is something we handle regularly, including premises with inconsistent connectivity outside your direct control.